-Those who are seriously burned may have legal standing to achieve damages if the burn was caused by another person or a business.
+Those who are seriously burned may have legal standing to receive compensation if the burn was caused by another person or a business.
 The Fort Lauderdale burn injury lawyer has handled many of these cases and provides a free, no obligation consultation to determine if a viable case exists.
-An experienced personal injury lawyer can work on contingency, which means they do not get paid unless they win the case.
+An experienced catastrophic injury lawyer can work on contingency, which means they do not get paid unless they win the case.

 Although most burns happen at home, 73 percent, they may not be legally actionable if the person burned caused the injury.
 Actionable burns also occur in automotive wrecks, or by electrical fires, gas explosions, scalding, chemicals, building fires, and radiation.

 Catastrophic injuries change lives forever.
 These significant injuries can make it impossible to be whole again or hold a job.
 Insurance coverage often is insufficient to cover a lifetime of medical and rehabilitation expenses or to alleviate the financial burden a family than faces.

 Kogan & DiSalvo work on a contingency fee basis which means you don’t pay anything unless they are successful in recovering money for your car accident case.

 Types of Burn Injuries

 Burns are classified by the seriousness of damage that they cause and range from minor to catastrophic:

 - First degree: A minor burn that causes skin redness and minor swelling

 - Second degree: A more serious burn that causes blisters and the skin to be slightly thick

 - Third degree: Prolonged exposure to dry or wet heat causes the skin to become leathery and waxen with damage to the dermis and surrounding nerves